binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/terraform.md

 Check the Terraform backend configuration in the code definition.

-!!! info "When you first create the backend layer for the first time, the bucket does not exist yet.
-If the Leverage CLI is used with validations, it will find that the Key does not exist or cannot be created.
-Thus, there's a need to first create the bucket and then move the "tfstate" file to it using the mentioned flag.""
+!!! info "When you are setting up the backend layer for the very first time, the S3 bucket does not yet exist.
+When running validations, Leverage CLI will detect that the S3 Key does not exist or cannot be generated.
+Therefore, it is necessary to first create the S3 bucket by using the init `--skip-validation` flag in the initialization process, and then move the "tfstate" file to it."

 Values checked: